Configuration

 Required: No

-Defines analysis notebooks for visualization in the analysis GUI.
+Defines evaluation notebooks for visualization in the evaluation GUI.
 Each entry creates a tab in the GUI.

-Each dictionary can have a custom name and three reserved keys for different analysis scopes:
+Each dictionary can have a custom name and three reserved keys for different evaluation scopes:

-• single_test: Path to Jupyter notebook for analyzing a single test run
+• run: Path to Jupyter notebook for analyzing a single run

 • config: Path to Jupyter notebook for analyzing all runs of a configuration

-• run: Path to Jupyter notebook for analyzing all tests in an execution run
+• campaign: Path to Jupyter notebook for analyzing all runs in a campaign

 visualization: